-So how can you protect your business against dangerous emails that can damage your computer, infiltrate your network, and invade your privacy?
+So how can you protect your business against dangerous emails containing viruses that can damage your computer, infiltrate your network, and invade your privacy?
 First, learn how to spot them.
-Second, implement an effective spam filtering solution.
-Finally, train your employees on email best practices and develop procedures on how to remedy problems in case of an attack or an infection.
+Second, implement an effective email spam filtering solution.
+Finally, train your employees on email safety best practices and develop procedures on how to remedy problems in case of an attack or an infection.

 Recognizing Malicious Emails

 Learning how to recognize malicious emails is one of the most effective ways to protect yourself and your business.
 Heed the following warning signs before opening any inbound mail.

 Email Sender Signals

 Usually, you can tell if an email is safe based on the sender.
 Before opening email messages, consider the following factors to help you determine if a sender is trustworthy.

 - Unknown Sender – An email from someone you know is likely safe, however, use caution when opening an email from an unknown sender who may wish to harm your computer or steal your identity.

 - Sender’s Email Address Doesn’t Match Domain – If the sender’s email address doesn’t match the domain, this should immediately raise a red flag.
 For instance, if you receive an email from someone at Google, but the domain is something like @hodurric.xyz – you shouldn’t trust it.

 - Strange or Unexpected Messages – Occasionally you might receive an email from a friend, colleague, or relative that just seems “off”.
 Maybe it mentions sending a document you didn’t asked for or has an attachment you don’t recognize.
 In these cases, it’s better to delete the message than to risk opening it.